virupaksha/WeatherAppForiOS/README.md

-# WeatherAppForiOS
+Weather App for iOS

-This project is for beginners to understand basics of MVVM design architecture pattern
+App is designed to help beginners to understand MVVM architecture design pattern.

+Pre-requisites
+-	XCode 11+
+-	Get api key from “openWeathermap.org”
+-	Use your key for this project(Paste your key in APIConstant file).